Stuartpkd/Tarraing/README.md

 This sprint builds on Sprint 1:
 * Add more features to creating a post, allowing users to customise each one they make.
 * Add more defensive programming, to make sure users who have not signed up are not able to access all pages.
-* Add a "suprise me" feature, allowing users to discover random posts.
+* Add a "surprise me" feature, allowing users to discover random posts.
 \
 &nbsp;